PROFESSIONAL EDUCATION CERTIFICATES

 LAPTOP REQUIRED FOR IN-PERSON OFFERINGS

-The first week of the course focuses on human factors concepts, offering a broad survey of human factors topics important to designers and researchers.
+The first week of the course focuses on human factors concepts, offering a broad survey of human factors topics important to researchers, designers, and manufacturers in a variety of work environments.

 Monday 8:00 AM-6:00 PM